-Bonds without a "predominant one-time interest payment": In case of bonds without a predominant one-time interest payment (the yield-to-maturity predominantly derives from periodic interest payments and not from a one-time interest payment) interest payments (either in the form of periodic interest payments or as a one-timeinterest-payment such as an issue discount or a repayment premium) on such bonds are taxable.
+Bonds without a "predominant one-time interest payment": In case of bonds without a predominant one-time interest payment (the yield-to-maturity predominantly derives from periodic interest payments and not from a one-time interest payment) interest payments (either in the form of periodic interest payments or as a one-time-interest-payment such as an issue discount or a repayment premium) on such bonds are taxable.
+A capital gain, including a gain relating to interest accrued realised on the sale or redemption of the Bonds by such a Swiss resident holder, is a tax-free private capital gain, and, conversely, a respective loss on the Bonds is a non-tax-deductible private capital loss.

-Bonds with a "predominant one-time interest payment": In the case of bonds with a "predominant one-time interest payment" (the yield-to-maturity predominantly derives from a one-time-interest-payment such as an original issue discount or a repayment premium and not from periodic interest payments), the positive difference (including any capital and foreign exchange gain) between the amount received upon sale or redemption and the issue price (if the bonds were purchased thereafter) will be classified as a taxable interest payment, and not a tax-free capital gain (differential taxation method).
+Bonds with a "predominant one-time interest payment": In the case of bonds with a "predominant one-time interest payment" (the yield-to-maturity predominantly derives from a one-time-interest-payment such as an original issue discount or a repayment premium and not from periodic interest payments), the positive difference (including any capital and foreign exchange gain) between the issue price or acquisition price paid by the investor and the amount received upon sale or redemption will be classified as a taxable interest payment, and not a tax-free capital gain (differential taxation method).
 Losses realised on the sale of bonds with a "predominant one-time interest payment" may be offset against gains realised within the same tax period on the sale of any bonds with a "predominant one-time interest payment".